 Nevertheless, I hope for great things.
 I wish them for you too 🙂

 Confession : this collage did not have me thinking good thoughts at all.
 It had me swearing a lot and throwing things around.
 I must have repainted it a dozen times, recovered it in different papers, repainted it again, added washi tape, and generally worked on it for much longer than was necessary.
 I started off bravely, using bright colours and tones I would not normally go for.
 It messed with my head and I didn’t like the result at all.
 Hence all the repainting.
 Consequently, it is all a bit lumpy and out of whack.
 But it’s finished, at least.
-The lady on it looks like she is wishing it would all be over soon (as I was) and she is still a little bit bright and stark for my liking.
+The lady on it looks like she is wishing it would all be over soon (as I was), her head is a weird shape, and she is still a little bit bright and stark for my liking.
+Not my best work at all!

 But my aim, these days, is to get over things and move on.
 Onwards and upwards!